© Diego Cervo/Shutterstock.com

 Do your homework

 Once you've calmed down, take time to do some research about your problem, Marco says.
 She says it's important to know your rights before you call customer service.

 Make sure you have the facts straight about your problem, including dates, your account number and erroneous costs.
-Take a look around the Internet, especially the CFPB's website, to see if other people are having the same problems as you, and how they were resolved, Banks says.
+Take a look around the internet, especially the CFPB's website, to see if other people are having the same problems, and how they were resolved, Banks says.

-Sometimes, a perceived error may simply be miscommunication on the part of the bank, says Sahm with Carlisle & Gallagher.
+Sometimes, a perceived error may simply be miscommunication on the part of the bank, says researcher Sahm, who's currently a senior business adviser with Arrant Management Group.
 For instance, she says a consumer may not realize there was a fee tied to a new checking account and may think the charge is erroneous.

 "A bank may say, 'We've created a solution.'
 But a customer walks away saying, 'That's no solution,'" Sahm says.
 She suggests consumers come prepared to propose a solution.

 RATE SEARCH: Find an interest-paying checking account near you today.